zorn/mikezornek.com/content/posts/2015/1/my-new-job-with-the-big-nerd-ranch.md

 ---
 As I [posted on Twitter a few weeks ago][1], I recently accepted a new job with the [Big Nerd Ranch][2].
 The job itself starts tomorrow and I&#8217;m really excited.

 The Big Nerd Ranch and its founder Aaron Hillegass have already made a huge impact on my career.
-When I first started to learn to program for Mac OS X I turned to [Cocoa Programming for OS X][3].
-It was the, then unlabeled, first edition of the book and it was a game changer for me.
+When I first started to learn to program for Mac OS X I turned to Cocoa Programming for OS X. It was the, then unlabeled, first edition of the book and it was a game changer for me.
 Not only did I fall in love with Cocoa but the book itself was incredibly well written and helpful.
 Later while attending MacHack I was even able to get a pre-conference day of training from BNR.
 It too was great and the teacher, Chris Campbell, was really [helpful with me getting my MegaManEffect hack][4] to work.
 (It even took second place in the hack contest!)

-These days Big Nerd Ranch is still known for their awesome [books][5] and [educational classes][6], which now cover way more than just Macintosh and include iOS, Android, Rails and a much more.
+These days Big Nerd Ranch is still known for their awesome books and [educational classes][6], which now cover way more than just Macintosh and include iOS, Android, Rails and a much more.
 The Big Nerd Ranch also [codes for hire][7], doing consulting projects for various clients big and small.

 Myself, I&#8217;ll mainly be teaching and preparing new teaching materials to start.
 To think, I&#8217;m going to be helping craft the very books that got me started &#8212; it&#8217;s a real honor.
 In time I&#8217;ll probably also help do some consulting but for now, the focus is on education.